 Looking to get started in the freshwater aquarium hobby?
 It's important to remember that starting and maintaining an aquarium can take some work, but some fish are much easier to start out with than others.
 Here are some of the best beginner fish to consider.

 Standard Goldfish (Carassius auratus)

-There are many varieties of goldfish, but beginners should start with long-body goldfish, including the comet, sarasa and shubunkin varieties.
-Fancy goldfish are better for more intermediate fish-keepers.
-Comet goldfish can be white, orange, gold or black, and although they start very small, can grow up to 14 inches or the size of a large dinner plate.
-Sarasa and shubunkin tend to stay smaller and can max out around eight to 10 inches.
+There are many varieties of goldfish, but beginners should start with long-body goldfish, including the comet, sarasa, and shubunkin varieties.
+Fancy goldfish with unusual body shapes are better for more intermediate fish-keepers.
+Comet goldfish can be white, orange, gold, or black, and although they start very small, can grow up to 14 inches or the size of a large dinner plate.
+Sarasa and shubunkin goldfish tend to stay smaller and can max out around 8 to 10 inches.

-No matter which type of goldfish you choose, keep in mind that you will need 20 gallons per fish, just to start!
-As they get bigger, goldfish will need upgrades to a larger system.
+No matter which type of goldfish you choose, keep in mind that you will need 20 gallons of water per fish, just to start!
+As they get bigger, goldfish will need upgrades to a larger aquarium.

 Goldfish, in general, are not great feed converters, so they may produce more waste than other fish.
-Graduate them to a pelleted diet as soon as they are big enough to cut down on food waste adding to your ammonia waste.
+Graduate them to a pelleted diet as soon as they are big enough to eat it to reduce food waste that can produce additional ammonia.

 Physical Characteristics: Two sets of paired fins and three single fins, no scales on head, exceptionally large eyes, come in red, orange, blueish-grey, brown, yellow, white, and black colors